-I had another shamanic dream while facilitating this year’s annual event A Walk on the Wild Side: Answering the Call of the Wild.
+I had a shamanic dream while facilitating annual event A Walk on the Wild Side: Answering the Call of the Wild.
 I know it was shamanic in nature (rather than falling into the dream category) because I don’t forget the details as time passes—days or months later it still holds power and meaning.
 As we near the celebration of Thanksgiving I feel called to share this shamanic dream with a larger audience.

 In the dream I was in a generically decorated restaurant where I placed my order for a “happy meal.”
 As you may be aware, in “real” life the term is a trademarked name associated with a fast food children’s meal that contains a plastic toy of some kind.
 In my dream the name represented something much more profound.

 When it arrived my “happy meal” contained no food that I could see.
 However it did contain fun things, but rather than focusing on the ones that would make a human being happy, my attention was captured by other unique items such as a rawhide dog chew and a catnip toy.

 With a big smile on my face I looked at the young woman serving me and exclaimed, “How wonderful!”
 With an answering smile she agreed.